 The chapter begins by briefly characterizing each of the modules available in the TEI scheme.
 Section 1.2 Defining a TEI Schema describes in general terms the method of constructing a TEI schema in a specific schema language such as XML DTD language, RELAX NG, or W3C Schema.

 The next and largest part of the chapter introduces the attribute and element classes used to define groups of elements and their characteristics (section 1.3 The TEI Class System).

-Finally, section 1.4 Macros introduces the concept of macros, which are used to express some commonly used content models, and lists the datatypes used to constrain the range of legal values for TEI attributes (section 1.4.2 Datatype Macros).
+Finally, section 1.4 Macros introduces the concept of macros, which are used to express some commonly used content models, and lists the datatypes used to constrain the range of legal values for TEI attributes (section 1.4.2 Datatype Specifications).

 1.1 TEI Modules